supernginx/flowplayer-plugins/flash/controls/trunk/README.txt

   dragger position in the screen.
 Note that this is the closest keyframe corresponding to the dragger position.
   When the mouse is released and the dragging stops the player resumes playback.
 - Does not show the progress bar any more with RTMP.
 Only the size of the back buffer and forward buffer are shown with bars.
+- added 'disabledWidgetColor' option.
+Used for all widgets in disabled state.
+Defaults to #555555
 Fixes:
 - fixed a problem in the skinless version, a border was drawn around controls: http://flowplayer.org/forum/8/60060
 - support of background images was broken: http://flowplayer.org/forum/8/60403